The topology of Calabi-Yau threefolds with Picard number three: Hybrid components when elliptic curve has one real component

 \begin{proof} Since visibility is a closed condition, we may assume that $E$ represents a point $A=(a,b,1)$ in the affine plane.
-If $A$ lies on the tangent to the Hessian at $R$, strictly above (and to the left of) the point $R$, then it is the upper half $B_1 R'$ of $C_2$ on which $G_A$ is positive, and all these points are visible from $A$ (it is only when $E = \tilde B_3$ that this is precisely the set of points visible from $E$).
+Moreover we may assume that $A$ does not lie in either of the two regions specified above where the result is trivially true.
+If $A$ lies on the tangent to the Hessian at $R$, strictly above (and to the left of) the point $R$, then it is the upper half $B_2 R'$ of $C_2$ on which $G_A$ is positive, and all these points are visible from $A$ (it is only when $E = \tilde B_3$ that this is precisely the set of points visible from $E$).
+By symmetry, the result holds also when $A$ lies on the tangent to the Hessian at $R$, strictly below (and to the right of) the point $R$.

-Otherwise, we may assume without loss of generality that $A$ lies on the tangent line at a point $U$ in the open arc $RQ_2$, since then the case when $U = Q_2$ follows by continuity.
-We noted above, that for such points $A$, the tangent line at $U$ intersects the Hessian at a point on the branch $B_1B_3$.
+Otherwise, we may assume without loss of generality that $A$ lies on the tangent line at a point $U$ in the open arc $Q_2R$, since then the case when $U = Q_2$ follows by continuity.
+We noted above, that for such points $A$, the tangent line at $U$ intersects the Hessian at a point on the branch $B_2B_3$.
 We note that $U' = \alpha (U)$ lies on the arc $B_2R'$ of $C_2$.

 By the classical result used repeatedly in Section 2 (\cite{Dolg}, Proposition 3.2.7), the point where the tangents to the Hessian at $U$ and $U'$ meet is precisely the third point of intersection of the tangent at $U$ (or $U'$) with the Hessian.
-Given that the Hessian at $A$ is non-negative, $A$ lies below (and to the right of) this point of intersection, from which it follows that $U'$ is visible from $A$.
+Given that the Hessian at $A$ is non-negative, $A$ lies above (and to the left of) this point of intersection $Z$, from which it follows that $U'$ is visible from $A$.

-As the point $A= (a,b,1)$ moves down the tangent line from the intersection point of the tangent line with the branch $B_1B_3$ towards $U$, the part of $C_2$ on which $G_A >0$ is initially just the arc $B_2 U'$, but a larger arc of points is visible from $A$, which will eventually be all of $C_2$.
-When we reach points $A$ with $b < {1\over {1-k}}$, the part of $C_2$ on which $G_A >0$ is then a bounded arc $U_1' U'$, whilst all of $C_2$ is visible from $A$.
-The case $A=U$ is not relevant here, and as $A$ passes to the other side of $U$, the part of $C_2$ on which $G_A >0$ is then initially a bounded arc $U'U_2'$, and when $a \ge {1\over {1-k}}$ this is all of $U' B_1$.
-With $A$ moving further downwards on the tangent line, initially all of $C_2$ was visible from $A$, but the set of visible points will always be an arc containing $R'B_1$; hence all points of the arc $U'B_1$ are visible from $A$, which verifies the claimed result. \end{proof} \end{prop}
+As the point $A= (a,b,1)$ moves up the tangent line from $Z$ towards $U$, the part of $C_2$ on which $G_A >0$ is initially just the arc $U'B_1$, but this is contained in the arc of points which are visible from $A$.
+When we reach points $A$ with $a < {1\over {1-k}}$, the part of $C_2$ on which $G_A >0$ is then a bounded arc $U'U_1'$, whilst all of $C_2$ is visible from $A$.
+The case $A=U$ is not relevant here, and as $A$ passes to the other side of $U$, the part of $C_2$ on which $G_A >0$ is then initially a bounded arc $U_2'U'$, and when $b \ge {1\over {1-k}}$ this is all of $B_2U' $.
+With $A$ moving upwards from $U$ on the tangent line, initially all of $C_2$ is visible from $A$, but the set of visible points will always be an arc containing $B_2U'$; hence all points of the arc $B_2U'$ are visible from $A$, which verifies the claimed result. \end{proof} \end{prop}